abitravers1989/CV/README.md

 ## Abi Travers
 #### "If you want to go fast, go alone.
 If you want to go far, go together"

-I am fascinated by how technology can be used to improve human experiences.
-I am looking for a role as a junior full stack developer in a place which champions pair programming and quality coding practices.

 I was drawn to software development while working on a commercial graduate scheme at UKPower Networks.
 I wanted to write software to reduce human error when working with large data sets and make my team more efficient and effective.
 I found my love for crafting technology products while working as a growth hacker in agile tech start-ups.
 I wanted to work together with the tech team to improve and develop the tools we had, instead of just passing on requests.
 I created my own website at weekends, sparking my passion for the web: http://lebrunblack.com/.

 The moment I started programming I feel in love with the continuous feedback, reflection and improvement cycle it allowed.
 I got such a satisfactory feeling from a test passing or a working function.
 The moment I started pair programming I realised just how powerful two connected minds working on a problem in sync was.